AndrewPaglusch/FlashPaper/README.md

 *To increase security, disable access logging in your web server's configuration*

+## Automating Requests With `curl`

+To supress the HTML and CSS output so that you just have plain-text results, you'll need to include the 'nostyle' argument in the POST data of each request

+### Get self-destructing link
+curl -s -X POST -d "nostyle&secret=*your secret here*" http://password.paglusch.com)

+### Retreive secret text from link
+curl -s -X POST -d "nostyle" http://password.paglusch.com/?k=1a2b3c4d5a6b7c8d9a0b1c2d3a4b5c6d$)

 ## Summary Of How It Works
 ### Submitting Secret
 * Random 32-character password is created